 And lastly, there was a time when I was going to call this business "Dane Prince Massage", after Hamlet.
 My logo was going to be a picture of me giving Hamlet a massage (you'd know it was him from the doublet, tights and crown hanging from the hat rack, as well as the ghost of his father looking on approvingly), and my slogan in the alternate universe where I actually DID do this is "Aye, there's the rub!"
 But I didn't do that because (a) people would think my name was "Dane Prince", and (b) most people probably wouldn't get the joke, bruising my fragile ego.

 Q: So, do you like being a masseuse, then?

-That's my pet peeve.
-I prefer when people call me a Massage Therapist, or an LMP (Licensed Massage Practitioner).
+Call me a Massage Therapist, or an LMT (Licensed Massage Therapist).
 Call me a "masseur", if you really must.
 But a "masseuse" is a girl.
 (In fact, even female LMPs usually don't like being called masseuses, because it harkens back to a day when everyone thought massage was a skeezy and lascivious profession.)

 Q: Is it true that there's a "Massaggio Galore" THEME SONG?